 Mule deer and other animals head to the high country in July to escape the summer heat.
 They remain in the fertile alpine country until snow drives them lower in November and December.
 Between September 1 (when the deer season opens) and September 30 in the South Chilcotin, hunters must harvest a buck with four or more points on its antlers, a regulation that ensures the area’s ability to produce exceptional animals.

-At this time, mature bucks are separated from does and gather in “bachelor groups,” which can provide some exciting hunting opportunity—hunters could spot several large bucks staring back at them and have trouble deciding which one to shoot.
+At this time, mature bucks are separated from does and gather in “bachelor groups,” which can provide some exciting hunting opportunities—hunters could spot several large bucks staring back at them and have trouble deciding which one to shoot.
 Even though some may be looking for the biggest buck, the record-book bucks aren’t behind every tree.
 The careful management of the area means everyone has the possibility of taking a great animal, but that the only thing guaranteed is the journey along the way.

 In October, hunters can harvest any buck in the South Chilcotin, a regulation that provides an opportunity for young hunters and families that want to experience a fun and productive hunt.
 In November and December, when mule deer move out of the high country and into more accessible lower-elevation areas, the four-point restriction is reinstated.
 This helps limit harvest when bucks are rutting.